The Russian Federation has launched more than 800 air defense systems and almost 300 drones over Ukraine over the past week — online.ua

-Over the past week, the Russian army has attacked Ukraine with more than 60 missiles of various types.
-The Russian Federation also used 800 KABs and almost 300 "shaheeds".
+Over the past week, the Russian Federation has used more than 800 anti-aircraft missiles and almost 300 drones in Ukraine.
+Also, the Russian army launched about 30 missiles.

 Points of attention

-- The Russian army attacked Ukraine with more than 60 missiles and used 800 anti-aircraft missiles and almost 300 "shahedas".
+- The Russian army launched more than 800 air defense systems and almost 300 drones over Ukraine in the last week.

-- Volodymyr Zelenskyy appealed to international allies to support Ukraine's military defense and receive military aid.
+- President of Ukraine Volodymyr Zelenskyy calls for strong support from partners in the fight against Russian terror.

-- At the "Ramstein" meeting, Ukraine's needs for military aid, including air defense systems and self-propelled guns from Germany, were discussed.
+- Military occupiers attacked Odesa and Zaporizhzhia regions with missiles and drones, but Ukrainian air defenses successfully responded.

 Zelensky announced the number of drones and missiles launched by Russia at Ukraine in a week